 \begin{lem} \lemlabel{X.3} Let ${\mathcal F}=(K,\{ H_i \}_{i\in I})$ be an abstract flexible factor. \begin{enumerate} \item[(1)] If some peripheral subgroup $H_i$ is non-orientable (in the sense of \Defnref{F.2}) then $\mathcal F$ is also non-orientable. \item[(2)] If $\mathcal F$ is orientable then all of its peripheral subgroups are also orientable. \end{enumerate} \end{lem}

-The reader should keep in mind that, given an abstract flexible factor $\mathcal F$, orientability of its all peripheral subgroups does not necessarily lead to orientability of the factor.
-For example, if $K$ is the fundamental group of a compact connected hyperbolic non-orientable surface with non-empty boundary, and if we take as its peripherals the subgroups corresponding to boundary components, then the obtained flexible factor is non-orientable, though its all peripheral subgroups are cyclic, and hence orientable.
+The reader should keep in mind that, given an abstract flexible factor $\mathcal F$, orientability of all its peripheral subgroups does not necessarily lead to orientability of the factor.
+For example, if $K$ is the fundamental group of a compact connected hyperbolic non-orientable surface with non-empty boundary, and if we take as its peripherals the subgroups corresponding to boundary components, then the obtained flexible factor is non-orientable, though all its peripheral subgroups are cyclic, and hence orientable.

-\begin{defn}[compatibility of orientations of a flexible factor and of its peripheral subgroup] \defnlabel{X.4} Given an orientable abstract flexible factor ${\mathcal F}=(K,\{ H_i \}_{i\in I})$, with fixed one of the orientations, and an orientable peripheral subgroup $H\in \{ H_i \}_{i\in I}$, also with fixed one of the orientations (i.e. an order of the doubleton $P=\partial H$), we say that these orientations are \emph{compatible} if the induced from $P$ orientation of the induced segment $I_P$ in the extended circle $S^1$ coincides with the orientation of this segment induced from the orientation of the whole $S^1$ which represents the fixed orientation of $\mathcal F$. \end{defn}
+\begin{defn}[compatibility of orientations of a flexible factor and of its peripheral subgroup] \defnlabel{X.4} Given an orientable abstract flexible factor ${\mathcal F}=(K,\{ H_i \}_{i\in I})$, with a fixed orientation, and an orientable peripheral subgroup $H\in \{ H_i \}_{i\in I}$, also with a fixed orientation (i.e. an order of the doubleton $P=\partial H$), we say that these orientations are \emph{compatible} if the orientation induced from $P$ on the induced segment $I_P$ in the extended circle $S^1$ coincides with the orientation of this segment induced from the orientation of the whole $S^1$ which represents the fixed orientation of $\mathcal F$. \end{defn}

 We make a record of the two observations below, which follow easily from the fact that each orbit of a hyperbolic group in the action on its Gromov boundary is dense.

 \begin{fact} \factlabel{X.5} Let ${\mathcal F}=(K,\{ H_i \}_{i\in I})$ be an abstract flexible factor.